 We are a startup leading the charge to bring robotic solutions to solve the most pressing problems in agriculture.
 We want corn growers to choose Rowbot because they know the future can have higher yields, healthier soils, and less waste.

 Rowbot was founded in 2012 by three entrepreneurial brothers.
 Charlie Bares is a large-scale dairyman and corn grower from NY State.
 Kent Cavender-Bares is an environmental scientist, who trained as an agricultural engineer and is based in Minnesota.
-John Bares is a co-founder and CEO of Carnegie Robotics, a robotics team that has deep experience designing and manufacturing high-quality products for agriculture and other markets.
+John Bares is a co-founder of Carnegie Robotics, a robotics team that has deep experience designing and manufacturing high-quality products for agriculture and other markets.

 Kent Cavender-Bares, CEO